CyrusNajmabadi/lang-design/CollectionLiteralsNaturalType.md

         => values.Add(4);
     ```

-    If we do copy in these cases, should there be methods that allow non-copying wrapping?
+    If we do copy in these cases, should there be explicit helper methods that allow non-copying wrapping?
 For example:

     ```c#
     anonymous_list`<int> v = [1, 2, 3];